 The purpose of these Guidelines is to ensure a consistent, efficient and effective protection of policyholders within the European Union (the ‘EU’).
 In particular, the Guidelines aim to ensure, as a minimum, the same level of protection of policyholders of a branch of a third-country insurance undertaking (the ‘branch’) as that they enjoy when they are dealing with an insurance undertaking situated in the EU whether in its home Member State or through a branch under Directive 2009/138/EC.

-These Guidelines allow for alternatively proportionate supervision methods to protect policyholders of a branch in the context of valuation, own funds and submission of information under Directive 2009/138/EC.
+These Guidelines allow for alternatively proportionate supervision methods to protect policyholders of a branch in the context of valuation, own funds and submission of information under Directive 2009/138/EC and supplemented by Commission Delegated Regulation (EU) 2015/35.

-In accordance with Article 162 of the Solvency II Directive, the scope of these Guidelines covers only branches of third-country insurance undertakings, which carry out direct life and non-life insurance business.
+In accordance with Article 162 of Directive 2009/138/EC , the scope of these Guidelines covers only branches of third-country insurance undertakings, which carry out direct life and non-life insurance business.

 The scope of these Guidelines equally covers branches, which are subject to either equivalent or non-equivalent supervision, as provided for under Directive 2009/138/EC.
 Notwithstanding this, supervisory authorities may have regard to specific equivalence decisions, which are relevant to assessing the solvency of the whole third-country insurance undertaking, including its branch.

 The scope of these Guidelines does not cover third-country insurance undertakings taking on, or authorised to take on, only reinsurance business through an EU branch even if the third-country insurance undertaking carries out direct insurance business through its head-office or branches outside of the EU.

+In accordance with Article 171 of Directive 2009/138/EC, the scope of these Guidelines covers only such provisions for branches of third country insurance undertakings which are not already governed by agreements with third countries.

-For reporting in relation to a branch, these Guidelines refer to the templates and log files laid down in the implementing technical standards with regard to the templates for the submission of information to the supervisory authorities in accordance with Directive 2009/138/EC of the European Parliament and of the Council, as endorsed by the European Commission
+For reporting in relation to a branch, these Guidelines refer to the templates and log files laid down in the Commission Implementing Regulation 2023/894 the European Commission

-1 Regulation (EU) No 1094/2010 of the European Parliament and of the Council of 24 November 2010 establishing a European Supervisory Authority (European Insurance and Occupational Pensions Authority), amending Decision No 716/2009/EC and repealing Commission Decision 2009/79/EC (OJ L 331, 15.12.2010, p.
-48)
+1

 2 Directive 2009/138/EC of the European Parliament and of the Council of 25 November 2009 on the taking-up and pursuit of the business of Insurance and Reinsurance (Solvency II) (OJ L 335, 17.12.2009, p.
-1) (hereinafter the ‘Implementing Technical Standard on the Templates for the Submission of Information’).

-Where the reporting templates on branches are different from the templates provided in the Implementing Technical Standard on the Templates for the Submission of Information, a specific template and respective instructions file are referred to in Technical Annexes III and IV to these Guidelines.
-Unless otherwise indicated, all code references of templates and instructions refer to the templates or instructions with identical code references, as laid down in the Implementing Technical Standard on the Templates for the Submission of Information.
+1) (hereinafter the ‘Implementing Technical Standard on the Templates for the Submission of Information’).1.10 Where the reporting templates on branches are different from the templates provided in the Implementing Technical Standard on the Templates for the Submission of Information, a specific template and respective instructions file are referred to in Technical Annexes III and IV to these Guidelines.
+Unless otherwise indicated, all code references of templates, and instructions refer to the templates or instructions with identical code references, as laid down in the Implementing Technical Standard on the Templates for the Submission of Information.

+The Guidelines on Reporting and Public Disclosure (EIOPA-BoS-15/109)3 issued by EIOPA are also applicable with respect to a branch as indicated in those Guidelines.

 These Guidelines are addressed to the supervisory authorities under Directive 2009/138/EC.

-These Guidelines apply from 1 January 2016.

-The Guidelines on Reporting and Public Disclosure (EIOPA-BoS-15/109)3 issued by EIOPA are also applicable with respect to a branch as indicated in those Guidelines.
+.

 For the purpose of these Guidelines the following definitions apply:

 “branch operations” means operations effected by a branch pursuant to its authorisation under Directive 2009/138/EC.